common-good/cgpay/features/README.md

 11. Ensure the network status banner displays the "back online" message.
 12. Refresh the page.
 13. Ensure the network status banner does not display.

+### As a vendor, I can look up customers by scanning their QR code so that I can charge for goods or services.

+1. In `scan.feature.js`, insert an `await page.pause()` when the Scan screen is visible.
+2. Run `scan.feature.js` in debug mode.
+3. Present a valid QR code.
+4. Ensure that the Charge screen displays with the correct details.